-🤖 Available first on Telegram
+🤖 Available in Telegram and Unified Editor

-A Skill is a reusable AI workflow that turns a simple request into a fully structured, optimized render automatically.
 We are combining two of Graydient’s features: AI large language model thinking and processing, and pairing it to the plethora of ComfyUI workflows created by our team and the community.

-It’s quite powerful!
 Beginners can dive right in without prompting knowledge and get competent results.

 USING SKILLS – COMMAND OVERVIEW